 There’s a little square by the popular Cinaralti Cafe where you can sit/stand under the shade of leafy plane trees and look out to Bosphorus as the waves splash onto the walls under your feet and seagulls drift overhead.

-The Turkish love a good breakfast.
+The Turkish people love a good breakfast.
 If you’re up for a proper Turkish breakfast spread, try Betty Blue or Pita Kuzguncuk, both of which are located along the main street of İcadiya Caddesi.

 When I stepped into Betty Blue @ 21/A İcadiye Caddesi, it felt like I was in the dining room of someone’s home.
 Run by two sisters, Betty Blue has, well, blue interiors with an open kitchen and eclectic furnishings all over.
-There’s a wall in the main area that features a quirky and humorous illustration of Istanbul, its inhabitants (cats, seagulls and snails included) and city landmarks.
+There’s a wall in the main area that features a quirky and humorous illustration of Istanbul, its inhabitants (cats, seagulls, and snails included) and city landmarks.
 There’s a little garden at the back if you prefer to sit outside.

 About the food – we shared a small breakfast plate between the two of us.
 It was excellent and made with much care by one of the sisters.

 Pita Kuzguncuk @ 41/A İcadiye Caddesi serves toasted bread topped with cheese and/or meat.
-We shared a pita with kavurma salted beef with cheese as well as a breakfast plate of homemade marmalade, cheeses, olives, cucumber, tomato, honey in butter plus bread that was to be dipped in olive oil and spice mix.
-The products are sourced from all over Turkey – e.g. cheese from Kars and Edirne, chestnut honey from Datca.
+We shared a pita with kavurma salted beef with cheese as well as a breakfast plate of homemade marmalade, cheeses, olives, cucumber, tomato, and honey in butter plus bread that was to be dipped in olive oil and spice mix.
+The products were sourced from all over Turkey – e.g. cheese from Kars and Edirne, chestnut honey from Datca.
 You can also buy some to bring home.

 Walk it off